saadxan/ExchangeBuddy/README.md

 ### Installation

-1. The dependencies can installed w/ the Homebrew and pip package managers.
+1. The dependencies can installed w/ the Homebrew and pip package managers
    ```
    brew install python3
    ```